raduvarga/raduvarga.com/_fundraisers/ua-midi-control.md

 ---
 title: Feature Requests
 fundraisers:
-- mackie-control-ua-midi-control
 - eucon-ua-midi-control
 - midi-inputampoutput-chooser-ua-midi-control
-- ua-midi-control-windows-version
-- talkback-button-ua-midi-control
+- nextprevious-effect-preset
 - clips-and-solo-clear-buttons-ua-midi-control
 - tempo-and-tap-ua-midi-control
 - midi-takeover-mode-ua-midi-control
+in-progress:
+- mackie-control-ua-midi-control
+completed:
+- talkback-button-ua-midi-control
+- ua-midi-control-windows-version
 ---

 At the moment I am receiving many requests for future enhancements.
 I am always working on improvements for the App, but given my current workload I cannot deliver as quickly as I may like to.